Documentation Support and Code Validation

 Key Takeaways

-• Every reported code must be supported by provider documentation and applicable coding guidelines.
+• Every reported code must be traceable to provider documentation, official guidelines, and applicable payer/facility policy.

-• Discrepancies should be researched through the record, guidelines, and facility policy before a code is changed.
+• Discrepancies are resolved through the record, the ICD-10-CM/PCS and CPT guidelines, and facility policy before any code is changed.

-• When documentation is unclear or conflicting, a compliant query is safer than guessing.
+• When documentation is unclear or conflicting, a compliant query is safer than guessing or accepting an unverified suggestion.

 What Documentation Support Means

 A code is compliant only when the health record supports it.
-For CCA exam purposes, support means the diagnosis, procedure, service, modifier, sequencing, or charge can be traced to provider documentation, official coding guidance, payer rule when applicable, and facility policy.
+On the CCA exam, support means the diagnosis, procedure, service, modifier, sequencing, or charge can be traced to four things: provider documentation, official coding guidance (the ICD-10-CM Official Guidelines for Coding and Reporting and CPT conventions), the payer rule when one applies, and facility policy.
+A code with no trail back to these sources is a compliance liability even if it is clinically plausible.

-Do not treat a diagnosis list, order, charge, problem list, encoder result, or computer-assisted coding suggestion as final by itself.
-These tools may point the coder toward a possible code, but the coder must validate the clinical facts and coding rule before reporting it.
+A diagnosis list, an order, a charge, a problem list, an encoder result, and a computer-assisted coding (CAC) suggestion are all aids, not authority.
+They point the coder toward a candidate code; the coder must still validate the clinical facts and the coding rule before reporting.
+The exam loves the trap where a code is reasonable but not documented for the current encounter.

 Validation Workflow

-2. Read the relevant report, note, order, result, or operative documentation.
+2. Read the controlling document: operative report, progress note, order, result, pathology, or discharge summary.

-3. Compare the assigned code to the documented condition, service, procedure, laterality, timing, and status.
+3. Compare each assigned code to the documented condition, service, laterality, timing, and status (acute vs chronic, initial vs subsequent).

-4. Check sequencing, modifier, and medical necessity implications.
+4. Check sequencing, modifier use, bundling edits (NCCI), and medical-necessity implications.

-5. Resolve missing, conflicting, vague, or inconsistent documentation through the approved query or escalation process.
+5. Resolve any missing, conflicting, vague, or inconsistent documentation through the approved query or escalation process.

 Discrepancy Examples